 Meet the Principal Investigator(s) for the project

-My research area is mainly centred on Separation Processes as well as Process Modelling and Design.
-I am currently leading a number of major research projects on and around carbon capture and hydrogen production, funded via Engineering and Physical Sciences Research Council (EPSRC), UK Carbon Capture and Storage Research Centre (UKCCSRC), and the Department for Business, Energy & Industrial Strategy (BEIS) - the details of which have been included under the "Research" tab of this profile.
+My research area is mainly centred on Separation Processes and Process Modelling & Design.
+I am currently leading a number of major research projects on and around carbon capture and hydrogen production, funded via Engineering and Physical Sciences Research Council (EPSRC), UK Carbon Capture and Storage Research Centre (UKCCSRC), and the Department for Business, Energy & Industrial Strategy (BEIS), along with a number of industrial consultancy projects, the details of which have been included under the "Research" tab of this profile.

 I was awarded The University of Nottingham Scholarship to study for a PhD in Chemical Engineering.
 I conducted my research with the Department of Chemical & Environmental Engineering at the University of Nottingham, Malaysia Campus where I studied the effects of pyrolysis conditions on the structure of nano-carbon from recycled waste and the effect of subsequent surface modification on heavy metal removal from aqueous media.